bugulus/SysAdminUtilities/readme.md

 ## Readme
 this is a repo for some common and useful system admin scripts.
 Its not complete yet, and neither is the documentation, but over time I will expand upon this repository and its usefulness will increase.

+### Dependencies
+None!

+### Installation
+fork the repo and sudo chmod +x to make the bash files executable and then run them with ./script_name.sh